 - Excessive scratching

 - Excessive pressure on the skin – from sitting in one position for a long time, carrying heavy weights such as a backpack over the shoulder, etc. you get hives from stress?
-Yes, some kids and even adults get hives when they are stressed or anxious.
+Yes, some kids and even adults get chronic hives due to stress or anxiety.
+The itch and discomfort due to hives then further add to their stress and worsens the situation.
 In very rare cases, hives caused due to an allergic reaction may lead to an anaphylactic shock, which warrants immediate medical attention.

 Signs And Symptoms Of Hives In Children